EXPLORE: Student Organizations

 This student organization reaches out to students currently in the Office Systems Technologies academic program and is the student-chapter of the local IAAP organization.
 Contact Cynthia Brunson for more information.

-Interpreter Training Club provides an outlet through which students in the Interpreter Training program can come together to meet each other for educational benefits and for social events.
+The iASL Club provides an outlet through which students in the Interpreter Training program can come together to meet each other for educational benefits and for social events with the Deaf community.
 They are housed at CPCC's Cato Campus.
-Contact Keith Cagle or James Wilson.
+Contact Bev Woodel.

 Institute of Electrical and Electronic Engineers (IEEE)